jonxuxu/harvest-piles/README.md

 ## Download data
 Due to size limit and license issues, the original SkySat images will need to be downloaded from the [TODO](https://google.com) offical website.
 The pre-processing scripts are also included in this repo.
 (TODO Richard: include preprocessing scripts, and link to how to download skysat images)

+We also provide checkpoints and finetuning data at TODO[FigShare](https://google.com) to run the finetuing and decoding directly.